unhackathon/website/readme.md

 $ gulp
 ```

-To make a deploy to gh-pages run:
+To deploy to gh-pages run:

 ```sh
 $ gulp deploy